k296070/os-pa3/README.md

 * Interactive processes have a priority value in the range [80, 99].
 * Time slices for interactive processes are fixed at 1 tick.

+To track a process's run time and sleep time, you can use the `ticks` variable (located in `kernel/trap.c`), which is incremented by one with each timer tick.

 ### Part 4.
 Test Cases and Documentation (20 points)

 #### Test Cases (10 points)